 Therefore, in order to assess the environmental and social feasibility of the new trace and also to obtain the environmental approval from the CEA, RDA is planning to conduct a new EIA for the Phase II.
-Subsequently, the Basic Information Questionnaire (BIQ) was submitted to the CEA and the Terms of Reference (TOR) for the EIA was received from CEA on 04th October 2021 through the letter 08/EIA/Trans/07/2014 Vol. V (TOR is attached in Appendix 1.1).
+Subsequently, the Basic Information Questionnaire (BIQ) was submitted to the CEA and the Terms of Reference (TOR) for the EIA was received from CEA on 04th October 2021 through the letter 08/EIA/Trans/07/2014 Vol. V

-Figure: Location map of the selected trace for Phase II of REP
+(Location map of the selected trace for Phase II and III of REP and TOR are attached).